 UL authorities had been campaigning for government funding to finance the library extension for the past number of years.
 The ULSU Sabbatical took the opportunity to highlight to the Minister student's need for the library extension.

 Sept 30th Student Council give their backing to the proposed Letter Campaign asking UL students to sign letters to be sent to their local TDs asking for their input to securing funding allocation for the library extension in the imminent budget.

 October 7th Tommy and Mike gather 194 letters signed by students with their home addresses.

 October 8th 194 letters were sent to the relevant government party TDs in the student's electoral areas

 October 15th 2014 Government announce €10 million for UL library extension.

 Nominations Open - Thursday 22nd Feb (Week 5) 2018 at

-Campaigning Dates - after the candidates and campaign managers meeting, Friday 2nd March (Week 6) 2018 at
+Campaigning Date & Time Start - after the candidates and campaign managers meeting, Thursday 8th March (Week 7) 2018 at 7pm-ish

 I will be posting all election information here.
 Please keep referring back here for any updates.